Last Updated on August 11, 2022

 In rocky deserts and canyons, with a little luck you can find bird nests in the crevices of higher rocks.
 If you find eggs you can eat them, taking care to cook them to reduce the risk of salmonella.
 Cooking an egg in the desert is quite simple, just find a rock or large stone exposed to the sun, crack the egg on it and it will cook in no time as if you were using a frying pan.

 Rabbits and Hares

 You can find rabbits and hares in most hot deserts, from the Sonoran desert in the US to the Sahara in northern Africa.
-Cottontail rabbits, jackrabbits and Cape hares are available for game meat.
-After hunting a rabbit, remove the head and skin it with your knife.
+Cottontail rabbits, jackrabbits and Cape hares are available as game meat in the desert.
+After hunting a rabbit, remove the head and skin it with your hunting knife.
 Remove the insides and cook the meat before eating.